pranitmhaske/ecommerce-data-platform-glue/documentation/08_data_quality_and_monitoring.md

 ---

 ### 8.4 S3-Based Metrics Storage
-Metrics are written as CSV files to: s3://ecom-p3-metrics/<dataset>/
+Metrics are written as CSV files because it allows me to quickly preview the pipeline health directly in the S3 console : s3://ecom-p3-metrics/<dataset>/

 Example structure: